ethereum/execution-specs/CONTRIBUTING.md

 ## CLI Utilities `ethereum_spec_tools`

-The execution specs repository has various CLI utilities that can help in the development process.
+The EELS repository has various CLI utilities that can help in the development process.

 ### New Fork Tool
 -----------------